ZL-Asica/SuzuBlog/posts/deep-learning-notes.md

   - Set the filter into the same volume as the input matrix. (e.g. RGB image with 3x3x3 filter)
   - If only look at an individual channel, just make other channel with all 0.
-  - If consider vertical and horitental seperately, each output 4x4, the final could stack together get a 4x4x2 volume.
+  - If consider vertical and horizontal seperately, each output 4x4, the final could stack together get a 4x4x2 volume.
   - $n\times n\times n_c * f\times f \times n_c$ -> $n-f+1 \times n-f+1 \times n_c^{'}$ (\# of filters)

 - One layer of a CNN